samet372/CustomerAuthentication/README.md

 # CustomerAuthentication
-Customer authentication application I developed with Java
+A customer verification system that I made in Java and works with the Mernis service.